HiSA-Team/shadowfax/README.md

 The `sbi_covh_create_tvm.py` script will perform the following action simulating the creation of a trusted virtual machine which will be performed by a CoVE-aware (untrusted) OS/Hypervisor:

-- perform supervisor domain enumeration
+- perform supervisor domain enumeration (discovers the TSM)
 - check TSM capabilities
 - donate some memory to the TSM (which will become confidential memory)
 - create the TVM objects
 - add TVM memory region
 - copy the src code of the TVM in the donated region
-- create the TVM vcpu
+- create the TVM vCPU
-- run the TVM vpcu
+- run the TVM vCPU

 The TVM code is just an infinite loop for demonstration purposes.